How to Find the Cheapest SR22 Insurance in Indiana (2026 Guide)

 3. Your Age, Gender, and Marital Status

-Statistically, young, single males get into more accidents than older, married individuals.
-If you are a 21-year-old unmarried male needing an SR22 after an OWI, you will face the highest possible insurance rates.
-Conversely, a 45-year-old married woman needing an SR22 for a minor lapse in coverage will find much cheaper quotes.
+A 21-year-old single male needing an SR22 after an OWI will face the highest possible rates.
+A 45-year-old married woman needing an SR22 for a minor lapse in coverage will find much lower quotes from the same companies.

 4. The Type of Car You Drive